How We Serve

 Trudeau’s expertise in trauma recovery is enhanced by her dedication to professional education and advocacy.
 She regularly conducts workshops for mental health professionals and has contributed to developing trauma-informed protocols for healthcare organizations.

 Deborah McNelis.
-M.Ed UACT Mental Health Board Member
+M.Ed

 An internationally recognized expert in early brain development and the creator of the Neuro-Nurturing® Model.
 As an author, speaker, and founder of Brain Insights, LLC, she has dedicated her career to promoting understanding of early childhood development and advancing quality care and education practices.